Trusted Law Firm Representing Injury Victims in West Virginia

 Dog bites can be much more serious than people realize.
 In fact, animal attacks often result in permanent scarring or debilitating injuries.
 When the victim is a child or elderly person, a dog attack can even be deadly.
 Property damage is common too.

-If you or your child is suffering after a dog attack in Charleston, West Virginia, let us help.
+If you or your child is suffering after a dog attack, let us help.

 Employers are legally obligated to take reasonable measures to keep their workers safe from harm.
 Among other things, that means keeping the jobsite safe and free of hazards.

 If you’ve been hurt on the job, your employer might be liable — even if another employee or third party contributed to the injury.
 Common accidents include:

 - Slip and fall / falls from heights

 - Crushing injuries

 - Car accidents while driving for the company

 We urge you to contact our office as soon as possible after a job-related accident.
 Depending on the circumstances, your options may extend beyond the state Worker’s Compensation system.